telerik/maui-docs/controls/chart/behaviors/chart-behaviors-tooltip-behavior.md

 ## Overview

 **ChartTooltipBehavior** is responsible for rendering concise information about a data point in a small popup which is displayed close to its relevant data point.

->important With R2 2018 SP release Behaviors property of RadChart was replaced with **ChartBehaviors**.
-Behaviors property is marked as obsolete, so please use **ChartBehaviors** instead.

 ## Features